Kneisel Hall Program for Maine Students is a day camp open to young musicians ages 9 to 19.

 Eligibility and Session Dates

-Our chamber groups are primarily strings and piano, but wind players are welcome to apply.
+Our chamber groups are primarily strings and piano, but wind players are encouraged to apply.
 Students participate in either Session I or Session II according to their age and playing level.

 Advanced beginning to intermediate students ages 9-12